Muskantayal02/Customer-Behavior-Engagement-Analytics/README.md

 The project demonstrates how raw customer-level data can be transformed into structured analysis and decision-oriented insights using multiple analytical tools.

-The project was developed as part of an M.Com academic project, with the analytical work designed to demonstrate practical Business Analytics and Data Analytics capabilities.

 ---
 ## BUSINESS / ANALYTICAL PROBLEM